top of page

 Lot Selection

-Once Shepherd’s Valley Homesteads is secured, we open a Lot Selection Window, and the process follows clear, fair guidelines:
+Once Shepherd’s Valley Homesteads is secured, we open a Lot Selection Window, and the process follows the guidelines below:

 1. Selection Occurs in Reservation Order